Denham Film Studios: History

 Denham's final film was made in 1952, and the J. Arthur Rank Company went on to rent the facility to the United States Air Force between 1955 and December 1961.
-In the 1960s and 70s Rank occupied the Art Deco office buildings and used most of the sound stages as warehouses.
+In the 1960s and 1970s Rank occupied the Art Deco office buildings and used most of the sound stages as warehouses.
 Despite this, from the 1950s Denham became one of the most important centres for recording film music, the studio played host to Bernard Herrmann, John Barry, Jerry Goldsmith and John Williams, among others.

 After the closing of the film studio, Stage One Music Theatre was used periodically by Pinewood Studios and Rank to record film scores, including for Vertigo, The Three Worlds of Gulliver and Mysterious Island.
 In 1966 the film production company Anvil Films moved into the large music stage at Denham.
 Led by Ken Cameron (brother of the famous journalist James), Ken Scrivener, Richard Warren and Ralph May, Anvil recorded post-synching dialogue, Foley sound effects and music.
 By 1969, the studio claimed it was the most technologically advanced recording studio in Europe.
 Important films recorded during their time at the studio, included Ryan's Daughter, Jane Eyre, International Velvet, Superman, Star Wars, the TV miniseries Jesus of Nazareth, Alien and The Empire Strikes Back.
 The company was forced to move in 1980 when the studio was bought by a developer.

-The buildings were demolished in 1980 and the site re-landscaped as a business park.
-In 2007 the land was redeveloped once more as luxury flats and houses, with only the laboratory designed by Gropius surviving from the original buildings.
+The buildings on the south of the site were demolished in 1980 and the area redeveloped and landscaped as Broadwater Park business park.
+The landscaped gardens, by Preben Jakobsen and utilising spoil from the demolished buildings, are included on the Register of Historic Parks and Gardens.
+In 2017 the Grade II listed main studio building and surrounding land were redeveloped as luxury flats and houses.
+The Art Deco main building, which included a film processing laboratory and cinema, is the only surviving building from the original film studios.